nikitakale04/brightwheel-project/README.md

 # Changes to be added to application.properties before starting the application
 1. service name
 emailServiceProvider.serviceName=mailgun
 or
 emailServiceProvider.serviceName=sendgrid

 2. Add the api keys
-mailgun.apiKey=
+mailgun.apiKey= and
 sendgrid.apiKey=

-3. Add your domain name for mailgun
+3. Add your domain name for mailgun mailgun.domainName=

 # Note that
 1. sendgrid message can be found in spam emails